cryptocomicon/CryptoNite/README.md

 ## Overview

-CrytoNite is designed to run efficently on CPUs which have several MB of low latency memory available.
+CrytoNite is designed to run efficiently on CPUs which have several MB of low latency memory available.
 AES operations are carried out on a 2MB buffer.

 The presumption is that CPUs have enough available low latency memory to run CryptoNite without memory latency bottlenecks with a 2 MB buffer.